cis-famu/oer-assignment-group-4-1/Chapter-3.md

 ## Chapter Introduction

+Control structures are the bread and butter of programming.
+Control structures allow you to direct how your code operates as well as create complex programs that can perform many tasks.

 ## Control Structures

 Control structures allow for C++ code to perform conditional tasks.
 These conditional tasks are contained in what are called “control structures”.
 There are three types of Control Structures in C++, they are the sequence structure, the selection structure, and the loop structure.